-You may have heard of tofu in such dishes as mapo tofu of China, soon tofu of Korea, agedashi tofu of Japan, or dau sot ca chua of Vietnam.
+You may have heard of tofu in such dishes as mapo tofu of China, soon tofu of Korea, agedashi tofu of Japan, or dau sot ca chua (or the meat-filled version) of Vietnam.
 Tofu has made its way through Asia and down to southeast Asia eventually becoming important culinary staple throughout.
 In its many forms–silken, firm, tofu skin–cooked in many different–fried, raw, frozen, braised–it’s a truly versatile food that finds itself in equally diverse range of dishes.

 On this side of the globe, Americans know tofu predominantly as a vegetarian or vegan substitute.
 In Thai restaurants, tofu is an animal friendly stand-in for meat in curry and noodle dishes.
 For vegans and vegetarians, tofu can take the place of primary proteins in dishes like scrambled eggs, eggs benedict, club sandwiches and stir-frys.
 For the lactose-intolerant, soft tofu can be made to replace cheeses like ricotta or the cream components in pies and puddings.

 Vegetarians the world over value tofu for its high protein content and relative low calorie count.
 It packs 10 grams of protein per half a cup serving (124 grams) and is a great source for calcium, magnesium, and phosphorus.
 In fact, tofu beats beef for protein per gram: For 100 grams, tofu contains 11 grams versus beef’s 8.9!
 Not only is it great for vegetarians, but also people watching their calorie intake or cholesterol.